Portfolio

 How do you support early-state founders in building their ventures?

-A founder’s CV might impress on LinkedIn — but building a company is a different game.Many first-time founders underestimate how overwhelming it can be to juggle product, fundraising, and team leadership without a corporate safety net.
-I make them fluent in the venture-building tools and experiments that reveal what really works — from rapid testing to flexible long-term strategies with clear metrics.
-I push them to think bigger, talk about their idea, and involve others early.
-No successful venture scaled in isolation.
+A founder’s CV might impress others on LinkedIn — but building a company is different.
+Many first-time entrepreneurs underestimate how daunting it can be to juggle such a wide range of responsibilities — especially without the structure or safety net of a corporate environment.
+I make them fluent in the venture-building tools and experiments that reveal what works — from quick testing to flexible long-term strategies with clear metrics.
+I help them to think bigger, to talk about their idea with clarity, and to involve others early.
+To my knowledge, no successful venture ever scaled in isolation.

 Can you give an example of turning around a struggling startup?

-When traction stalls, I know how to find the pulse of the market fast.At Finioo, our real estate tech venture had barely any uptake.
-I surveyed hundreds of potential users — agents and property managers — and discovered our original audience was too broad and our value unclear.
-We pivoted to focus on landlords in Germany’s largest cities, sharpened our USPs, and introduced features that sped up tenant decisions.
+When traction stalls, I have a lot of experience in how to find the pulse of the market fast.
+For instance, a proptech I'm currently supporting barely had any uptake.
+The team and I surveyed hundreds of potential users —real estate agents and property managers — and discovered our original audience was too broad and our value unclear.
+We pivoted to focus on landlords in Germany’s largest cities, sharpened our USPs, and introduced features and services that sped up their workflows.
 Today, we’re seeing daily sign-ups and dozens of reports processed — from near-zero just months ago.

 How do you give feedback to founders?

-I believe in radical candour — paired with radical empathy.Founders can be confident externally but fragile inside.
-I deliver honest, well-reasoned feedback that surfaces blind spots without damaging morale.
+I believe in radical candour — paired with true empathy.
+Founders can be confident externally but fragile inside.
+So I deliver honest, well-reasoned feedback that surfaces blind spots without damaging morale.
 Time is the most precious resource in early-stage ventures — and facing what’s not working is the only way to fix it.

 How do you bridge the gap between technical and commercial teams?